dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

    }
    ```

-4. Bind the TextResultListener to the barcode reader.
+4. Bind the `TextResultListener` object to the barcode reader.

    <div class="sample-code-prefix"></div>
    >- Objective-C